-Work by Carol Ann Duffy explores women providing for others in society, the role of the mother expanding to unmanageable proportions.
-Duffy suggests that woman have learnt to take on responsibility in society, the role of providing food and nurturing become a core part of women’s perceived identity.
+‘Work‘ by Carol Ann Duffy explores women providing for others in society, the role of the mother expanding to unmanageable proportions.
+Duffy suggests that women have learned to take on responsibility in society, and the role of providing food and nurturing become a core part of women’s perceived identity.
 The notion of providing becomes extrapolated within the poet, Duffy adding more and more people until the woman is worked to death.
 Although never named, the woman can be understood as representing both every woman and also Mother Nature, both providing in different ways for others.

 - The domestic

 - Worked to death, the end of women.

 Even till the very last moment, women are used for their nurturing role, expected to provide comfort and sustenance to all those which they look after.
 This never alters, women working ‘twenty-four seven’ until they die.

 Duffy splits ‘Work‘ into nine equal quatrain stanzas, each stanza measuring four lines.
 Each stanza contains information about how many people women are providing for, beginning with feeding ‘one’ and expanding over the course of the poem to ‘a billion named’.
 The structure stays the same, but the content of each demands more and more space, reflecting the huge expectations placed on women to provide for those relying on them.
 The phrase containing the number of people the woman is providing for comes earlier in each stanza, being the last line of stanza two, the second last of stanza three, earlier still in stanza four, and so on until the last stanza begins with ‘the world’.
 The demands and expectations placed upon women are ever-increasing, Duffy uses the structure of her poem to reflect this notion.